 What Does the Mandate Mean for Patients?

-Prior to the FDA’s new mandate, nearly 40 states were already informing women about their breast density.
+Prior to the FDA’s new mandate, nearly 40 states had already been informing women about their breast density.“Breast density is determined from mammograms,” as “breast density is a radiologic term,” Kerlikowske wrote in an email.

 There are four categories of assessing breast density that must be reported: